psi-consortium/psi/doc/PSI/PSI-GID/user-GUI.md

 Table: Parameters of all Distributed Matchmaking Views - User. {#tbl:parameters-distributed-matchmaking-views-user}

-The basis for the wireframes is the UCSM study (a CGI IP developed together with ESA).
+The basis for the wireframes is the UCSM study.

 ![User Defined Mission](img/User/Distributed-Matchmaking/MissionSummary.png){#fig:mission-summary}